Meet Our Staff

 Managing Instructor, Saddle Fitter and Events Coordinator

-Barbara is extensively experienced in combined training (eventing) and has competed successfully at the Training level, with some experience riding at Intermediate level.
+Barbara has extensive experience in combined training (eventing) and has competed successfully at the Training level, with some experience riding at Intermediate level.
 She is a US Pony Club alum from Sunny Hills Pony Club in Hockessin, DE.
 She studied English saddlemaking with Master Saddlers (UK) George MacEeachran, and Ian and Andrew Hastilow.
-She began saddlefitting with the introductory course, British Society of Master Saddlers and later an in depth course from Dr. Joyce Harman, DVM & MRCVS, and Wendy Murdoch, a Centered Riding and Feldenkrais specialist, which are biomechanics studies she combined to create her own “Murdoch Method” for best riding practices.
+She began saddlefitting with the introductory course, British Society of Master Saddlers and later an in-depth course from Dr. Joyce Harman, DVM & MRCVS, and Wendy Murdoch, a Centered Riding and Feldenkrais specialist, which are biomechanical studies she combined to create her own “Murdoch Method” for best riding practices.